+- Natural Disasters (drought,weather extremes,etc.)

-- Government Regulations
+- Economy

 - Appropriations changes

-- Natural Disasters (drought, weather extremes, etc.)

-- Competing Programmatic Challenges

 - Public Policy changes

-- Economy
+- Government Regulations

-- Populations changes (immigration,new cultural groupings,etc.)

 - Competing Public priorities

+- Competing Programatic Challenges

+- Populations changes (immigration, new cultural groupings, etc.)

 Climatic extremes, economic shifts such as interest rates to borrow money for facilities, public policy shifts, regulations, and shifts in demand will be impact outcomes.
 Human values and environmental sensitivities to Agriculture processes and facilities of the populace are also external factors that effect outcomes, e.g. engineering of large farms.
 Formative evaluation though can lessen the burden by seeking feedback throughout the life of the program.
 Internal factors such as the availability of base funding to ensure a core faculty and staff, availability of extramural funds, and programmatic demands that often exceed resources, all may affect outcomes.